astronomer/docs/astro/view-logs.md

 ---
-title: 'View Airflow component and task logs for a Deployment'
+title: 'View Apache Airflow® component and task logs for a Deployment'
-sidebar_label: 'Airflow logs'
+sidebar_label: 'Apache Airflow® logs'
 id: view-logs
 description: View logs for your Deployments both locally and on Astro.
 ---

-View task and Airflow component logs to troubleshoot your data pipelines and better understand the health of both your tasks and their execution environment.
+View task and [Apache Airflow®](https://airflow.apache.org) component logs to troubleshoot your data pipelines and better understand the health of both your tasks and their execution environment.

 Airflow has two different log types: